dallas-hall/kode-kloud-engineer/devops/ansible/ansible-file-module.md

-# Ansible Copy Module
+# Ansible File Module

 ## Task

-> One of the Nautilus DevOps team members was working on to test an Ansible playbook on jump host.
-However, he was only able to create the inventory, and due to other priorities that came in he has to work on other tasks.
-Please pick up this task from where he left off and complete it.
-Below are more details about the task:<br><br>The inventory file `/home/thor/ansible/inventory` seems to be having some issues, please fix them.
-The playbook needs to be run on App Server 2 in Stratos DC, so inventory file needs to be updated accordingly.<br>Create a playbook `/home/thor/ansible/playbook.yml` and add a task to create an empty file `/tmp/file.txt` on App Server 2.
+> The Nautilus DevOps team is working to test several Ansible modules on servers in Stratos DC.
+Recently they wanted to test the file creation on remote hosts using Ansible.
+Find below more details about the task:<br><br>a.
+Create an inventory file `~/playbook/inventory` on jump host and add all app servers in it.<br>b.
+Create a playbook `~/playbook/playbook.yml` to create a blank file `/tmp/data.txt` on all app servers.<br>c.
+The `/tmp/data.txt` file permission must be `0755`.<br>d.
+The user/group owner of file `/tmp/data.txt` must be `tony` on app server 1, `steve` on app server 2 and `banner` on app server 3.

 ## Preliminary Steps